-- 12 oz Bag Semi-Sweet Chocolate Chips
+12 oz Bag Semi-Sweet Chocolate Chips

 - ½ Square of Paraffin Wax, or 2 tablespoons Vegetable Shortening

-- Red and Green Sprinkles (for the squares)
+- Red and Green Sanding Sugar or Sprinkles, for the squares

 - In a large bowl, whisk together the whole wheat flour, all-purpose flour, baking powder, baking soda, cinnamon, and salt.
 Set to the side.2 ½ cups Whole Wheat Flour, ½ cup All-Purpose Flour, 1 teaspoon Baking Powder, ½ teaspoon Baking Soda, 2 teaspoon Ground Cinnamon, ¼ teaspoon Salt

 - Using a hand mixer or stand mixer fitted with a paddle attachment, cream together the unsalted butter, light brown sugar, honey, molasses, and vanilla extract on medium-high speed until well blended.
 Scrape down the sides of the bowl as needed.½ cup Unsalted Butter, ½ cup Light Brown Sugar, ⅓ cup Grade A Clover Honey, 2 tablespoon Full-Flavor Molasses, 1 teaspoon Vanilla Extract

 - Reduce the mixer speed and gradually alternate between adding the whisked dry mixture with the milk until the mixture is fully incorporated.

-- Using a bench scraper or sharp knife, divide the graham cracker dough in half, then in between two lightly floured pieces of parchment paper, roll out the dough to either 1/8-inch thick for a thinner graham cracker - or - to 1/4-inch thick for a thicker cookie.
+- Using a bench scraper or sharp knife, divide the graham cracker dough in half, then in between two lightly floured pieces of parchment paper, roll out the dough to either ⅛ inch thick for a thinner graham cracker - or - to ¼ inch thick for a thicker graham cracker.

 - Place the rolled out dough that's sandwiched in between two sheets of parchment paper onto a cookie sheet, then repeat with the 2nd section of dough.

 - Stack the second layer of dough onto the first (parchment paper should be in between the layers, then place into the fridge and chill for a minimum of 1 hour, or (my preference) overnight.

-- When ready to bake, adjust your oven rack to the 2nd level position and pre-heat your oven to 350ºF.
-Line 2 baking sheets with parchment paper, and set to the side.
+- When ready to bake, adjust your oven rack to the 2nd level position (just above center) and preheat your oven to 350ºF.
+Line 2 baking sheets with parchment paper and set to the side.

 - Remove the top parchment sheet of paper from the rolled out dough.